Heat Stroke in Dogs

 What causes heat stroke?

 The most common cause of heat stroke or hyperthermia is leaving a dog in a car with inadequate ventilation.
 The dog's body temperature in this situation can elevate very rapidly, often within minutes.
+It is important to remember that dogs cannot control their body temperature by sweating, as humans do, because dogs have a relatively small number of sweat glands located in their footpads.
+Panting is their primary way of regulating body temperature.

-Dogs with a restricted airway such as brachycephalic breeds (flat-faced dogs such as pugs, boxers, and bulldogs) are at greater risk.
+Dogs with a restricted airway, such as brachycephalic breeds (flat-faced dogs such as pugs, boxers, and bulldogs), are at even greater risk.
 In these breeds, clinical signs of heat stroke can occur when the outside temperature and humidity are only moderately elevated.
+Dogs that are muzzled can also be at greater risk, since their ability to pant is restricted by the muzzle.

 Any infection causing fever (pyrexia) can lead to hyperthermia.
 Seizures or severe muscle spasms can also elevate the body temperature due to the increase in muscular activity.